xamatech/xama-xero-client/README.md

 ```

 **NOTE:** You can not specify a Credentials Provider in a  `Partner`
-App but you also do not need to pass `Credentials` to a client call.
+App but you do not need to pass `Credentials` to a client call.

 ## Usage